DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 3.0.21 =
+= 3.0.30 =
-Fixing bug with `check_comment` function always returning that a comment should be in moderation when saving an edited comment.
+Fixing issue with Server IP and user-agent not allowing for edited comments.
+Fixed issue with edited comments and comment edit markup showing when re-checking a comment.